-I’ve seen so many cute treats for Valentine’s Day – from cake pops to cookies, to elaborate cakes.
+I’ve seen so many cute treats for Valentine’s Day – from cake pops and cookies, to elaborate cakes.

 But I needed something NOW.